 Move to lower cost channels for conversion

 For example, instead of advertising on Facebook could you advertise on Quora and drive them to a lead magnet to capture their email?
-Quora get a lot of traffic and you’ll get more leads.
+Quora gets a lot of traffic and you’ll get more leads.
 They may be less qualified and thus more noise, so you’ll need to watch if they actually convert, but it’s a good strategy.

 Build your brand

-This one isn’t a quick strategy, but it is true that well known brands have lower acquisition costs than unknown brands simply because people trust them more.
+This one isn’t a quick strategy, but it is true that well-known brands have lower acquisition costs than unknown brands simply because people trust them more.

-Think about it – if you see an ad for AirBNB or an ad for LocalVacationHomes.com, which one are you more likely to click?
+Think about it – if you see an ad for Airbnb or an ad for LocalVacationHomes.com, which one are you more likely to click?

 Even if you’re not a customer of either, you’ve definitely heard of one (AirBNB) and not the other.

-In fact, AirBNB’s brand is so strong that they recently announced they cut marketing spend significantly in 2020 and don’t plan to restart a lot of it.
+In fact, Airbnb’s brand is so strong that they recently announced they cut marketing spend significantly in 2020 and don’t plan to restart a lot of it.